rsanchovilla/SimH_cpanel/Original_SoftWare_Recovered.md

        <br>
        Assembler for IBM machine, by N.Rochester.
 Part of Octionary system created by IBM Laboratory in Poughkeepsie, New York.
-       Original code lost. rebuilt using inner working intructions and description stated in original doc.
+       Original code lost.
+Rebuilt using inner working intructions and description stated in original doc.
    </td>
    <td>
        <ul><li>